Taha Mahmoud Taha: Translation of Ulysses

 He also tried translating each colloquial word with a colloquial equivalent, such as (Adan Al-balad) in Arabic (Eden the country) for “Edenville”.
 He translated each English proverb with an Arabic one, and each English song for children with an Arabic children's song.
 Similarly with the English colloquial poems translated to Arabic colloquial poems as much as possible, for example “I am the vagabond/wearing a vanishing cap” (literal translation of the Arabic poem written by Taha).
 Naturally, the colloquial Arabic that Taha used as an equivalent for the English one was the Egyptian colloquial dialect.

 Moreover, Taha strived for carving equivalent Arabic words for the ones that Joyce had carved in English.

 He used words such as: “tama’zara” and “taqaftana”, or used his own style to give the words more of suggestibility as in “ymdaghymdagh”, “be’oyounk’hnoutiya”, and “jofounbronziya”.
 Years after the issuance of the translation, Dr. Taha published a dictionary specific to the novel's vocabulary.
 He preferred to keep the sentences written in languages other than English as they are originally, given that Joyce had used in his novel phrases of French, Latin, Italian, and some Arabic elements.

 Taha had been nominated for the State Merit Award for this translation in Egypt, however he did not win it.
 He explains “the Award Committee did not have time to read the novel, or perhaps diving into Ulysses needed competent divers who can grasp its puzzles and massive labyrinths.

-Because of Taha’s huge efforts in transmitting Joyce’s heritage to the Arab world, he gained the membership of “James Joyce Society”.
-This Society gathers those who are interested in Joyce's literature and are occupied with his works.
+Because of Taha’s efforts in transmitting Joyce’s heritage to the Arab world, he gained the membership of “James Joyce Society”.
+This society gathers those who are interested in Joyce's literature and are occupied with his works.
 It issues a quarterly magazine addressing further discoveries of his rich works.
-The Society organizes a biennial meeting assembling its members on the 16th of June of each year (it is the day on which Joyce chose to write his events in his novel “Ulysses”, all the actions of the novel take place throughout 16 June 1904.
+The society organizes a biennial meeting assembling its members on the 16th of June of each year (it is the day on which Joyce chose to write his events in his novel “Ulysses”, all the actions of the novel take place throughout 16 June 1904).